Oceania Insignia deck plans

 Each of the Oceania Insignia cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Oceania Insignia staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-The Insignia cruise ship's service history started in 1998 when she was launched and operated by the line Renaissance Cruises until 2003 under the name "R One".
-Renamed "ms Insignia", she sailed for the Oceania Cruises from 2004 to 2012, when she was leased for 2 years to the Hapag-Lloyd cruise line.
-The ship was operated by HP in the period 2012-2014 under the name "ms Columbus 2".
+The Insignia ship was launched for and operated by Renaissance Cruises (1989-founded/2001-defunct) and until 2003 was named "R One".
+Renamed "ms Insignia", she sailed for the Oceania Cruises from 2004 to 2012, when she was leased for 2 years to Hapag-Lloyd Cruises.
+The ship was operated by Hapag-Lloyd in the period 2012-2014 under the name "ms Columbus 2".

-MS Insignia cruise ship deck plan shows a total of 349 staterooms for 698 passengers (max capacity is 803 guests), served by 400 crew/staff.
+MS Insignia cruise ship deck plan shows a total of 349 staterooms for 698 passengers (max capacity is 803), served by 400 crew/staff.
 The boat has 11 decks (9 passenger-accessible, 5 with cabins), 4 restaurants, 11 lounges and bars, 1 swimming pool, 3 outdoor Jacuzzis (large whirlpool hot tubs/1 Spa), 4 elevators, no self-service laundry facilities (laundromats).

 Oceania Cruises Insignia is an "affordable luxury" cruise vessel.
 She features decks and cabin verandas with finest quality teak and custom-made stone and tiles.
 Among the Insignia ship's best amenities are the new quality china (by Villeroy&Boch), silver flatware (by Christofle) and crystal (by Riedel), and also an impressive contemporary and traditional artworks collection on display throughout the ship.